 B. My degree of spiritual maturity is measured by how I respond to circumstances in life, not by my knowledge of scripture or ministerial experience.

-C. The first step to spiritual maturity is to know that God is as real as my circumstances and choosing to rejoice in Him.
+C. The first step to spiritual maturity is to know that God is as real as my circumstances and choose to rejoice in Him.

 2. Live by the Spirit